austin-gorham/TransactionExtractor/README.md

 Possible Future Project Features:

-  More robust and feature-rich file I/O
+  Fork with all personal data scrambled for public release More robust and feature-rich file I/O
     Allow multiple file inputs at one time
     Options for combining multiple files into one